 - Rob Liefeld is an artist well known for drawing busty women posing in such a way that you can see their ass and breasts at the same time.
 As they use to say on the late lamented ScansDaily, "anatomy doesn't work that way".

 - Anything drawn by Terry "boobs-and-butt" Dodson.
 An issue of Generation X featuring a watermelon-based duel between Emma Frost and "slutty space Snowhite" probably takes the cake.

 - As shown above, Psylocke does this in almost every panel that features her (to the point where this might be her actual secondary mutation).
 Seriously, look her up in Google Images and you'll find several shots in this position; so often that many artists and fans actually call this the "Psylocke Pose".
-The page picture in particular shows off the impossible extremes of this trope.
-What freaky Body Horror is going on with her spine?

 - Ms. Marvel on occasion.

 - If you're looking for a male character who consistently gets drawn like this, then Nightwing pretty much has a lock on the role.
 The guy's ass is so recognizable it was an actual plot point in one issue.